 The mercury is starting to drop, and the leaves are slowing turning from green to hues of yellow, orange, and red.
 Fall in New England is one of the best places to be, especially in the White Mountains.
 Every year thousands of “leaf peepers” head to the mountains in search of the perfect vista to get the best views of the leaves.
-Bring your camera and get ready to post a million fall foliage pictures of Instagram.
+Bring your camera and get ready to post a million fall foliage pictures for Instagram.

 This blog post is part of "The Guide to Fall Activities in The White Mountains" blog series.